tylerneylon/pumba/parse5.lua.md

       ['string']    = {kind = 'seq', items = {'""[^"]*""'}}
     }

-    -- Add a 'name' key to each rule so that it can passed around as a -- self-contained object.
+    -- Add a 'name' key to each rule so that it can be passed around as a -- self-contained object.
     for name, rule in pairs(rules) do rule.name = name end